RaniaZaier/ML-UV-spectrum-prediction/README.md

 - XGBoost Regressor

 # Training Strategy
+- For each target system:
-- Training data: all systems except the target system
+  - Training data: all systems except the target system.
-- Test data: the target system, for which we simulate the prediction of its UV spectrum The true TDDFT spectrum of the target system is used only for performance evaluation.
+  - Test data: the target system, for which we simulate the prediction of its UV spectrum.
+-The true TDDFT spectrum of the target system is used only for evaluation.

 # Evaluation Metrics
 MSE: Mean Squared Error
 MAE: Mean Absolute Error
 R² Score: Coefficient of determination

+# Cross-Validation
+Using leave-one-out cross-validation (LOOCV), each system is predicted by training the model on all other systems.
+The predicted spectrum is then compared to the real TDDFT spectrum to evaluate accuracy across the dataset.

 # Visualization
 We compare predicted vs. true UV-visible spectrum using matplotlib.